Pitcher: Equipment

 Other than the catcher, pitchers and other fielders wear very few pieces of equipment.
 In general the ball cap, baseball glove and cleats are equipment used.
 Pitchers may also keep with them at the mound a bag of powdered rosin.
 Handling the bag applies a small layer of the rosin to the pitcher's fingers in order to increase his grip on the ball.

 Currently there is a new trend of introducing a pitcher helmet to provide head protection from batters hitting line drives back to the pitcher.
 As of January 2014, MLB approved a protective pitchers cap which can be worn by any pitcher if they choose.
 San Diego Padres relief pitcher, Alex Torres was the first player in MLB to wear the protective cap.

 One style of helmet is worn on top of the ballcap to provide protection to the forehead and sides.

+In Major League Baseball, all 30 clubs have started to use PitchCom, a wireless communication system that allows a player, typically the catcher to transmit to a receiver in the pitcher's ball cap requesting a specific pitch type.

 In softball, a full face helmet is available to all players including pitchers.
 These fielder's masks are becoming increasingly popular in younger fast pitch leagues, some leagues even requiring them.